mgouzenko/micro-pp/docs/Design_Document.md

 application.add_route("/api/groups", groups_callback);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to add convienece to users we provide a system for generating dynamic routes.
+In order to add convenience to users we provide a system for generating dynamic routes.
 It would be ridiculous if you had to define a route for each user.
-Insted, you define a dynamic route like so:
+Instead, you define a dynamic route like so:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 application.add_route("/api/user/<username>", api_callback);